Bradley-Hower/201-reading-notes/class-12.md

 ### getContext() method

-The `getContext()` method take jsut one argument, the context type.
+The `getContext()` method takes just one argument, the context type.
 An example of pulling the 2D context method is as follows:

 ```
 let canvas = document.querySelector('#canvas');